BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 let zeroOrOne = Int.random(in: 0...1)
 print(zeroOrOne) // Prints 0 or 1
 ```

-Here `Int` is a part of Swift standard library, which has external scope.
+Although `Int` is declared externally, the scope is figured implicitly.

-### Excplicit Namespacing in Swift
+### Explicit Namespacing in Swift

-Let's see what happens in case of name collision, when local type `Int` is defined:
+In case of name collision, system integer type is shadowed by the local one:

 ```swift
 struct Int {}